^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Teleradiography is intended to determine the true (or close to them) dimensions of the image of the facial skeleton.
+Teleradiography is intended to determine the true (or close to it) dimensions of the facial skeleton image.

-In connection with the complex structure of the skull, it is necessary to produce radiographs in two mutually perpendicular projections - the straight and lateral.
+Due to the complex structure of the skull, it is necessary to take X-rays in two mutually perpendicular projections - direct and lateral.

-For the convenience of making calculations and excluding damage to the image, the anatomical landmarks with the X-ray diffraction patterns are transferred to a tracing paper or transparent film.
+To make calculations easier and to avoid damaging the image, anatomical landmarks from radiographs are transferred to tracing paper or transparent film.

-Measurements on the teleradiography can mathematically characterize the features of growth and development of various parts of the skull and their relationship in a particular patient.
+Measurements on a teleroentgenogram allow us to mathematically characterize the growth and development characteristics of various parts of the skull and their relationships in a specific patient.

-Craniometric analysis of orthodontists and surgeons is used to diagnose and evaluate the effectiveness of treatment of deformities of the facial skull and various anomalies of the occlusion.
+Orthodontists and surgeons use craniometric analysis to diagnose and evaluate the effectiveness of treatment of facial skull deformities and various bite anomalies.